irislib/faq/README.md

 Issue a Lightning invoice or you can also use `lightning:iristoapp@getalby.com`format.

 ### Zapping

+You can zap by clicking the ⚡️ button.
 Your mobile wallet needs to be registered on the device for the link to be recognised when you click it.

 Lightning wallets are starting to implement the zapping feature.
 You could try www.walletofsatoshi.com for mobile or https://getalby.com for desktop, for example.
 The technical term is [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md).

-Currently, The ⚡️ is a lightning: link to the user's address ([see how it works](https://iris.to/post/note10uvvg0drlevur3y3cy6xgncwyg7ww28222yrkpfjy6kcc9w9d72qjnn5qp)).
-There is no listing of zaps yet.
+The ⚡️ is a lightning: link to the user's address ([see how it works](https://iris.to/post/note10uvvg0drlevur3y3cy6xgncwyg7ww28222yrkpfjy6kcc9w9d72qjnn5qp)).

 ## Privacy and security